mohamad2010/brutklt/README.md

   --add_module ADD_MODULE
                         Add a new module to the local registry.
   --new_module NEW_MODULE
-                        Given a specifier (type/name), initializes a new module plugin script to current dir.
+                        Given a specifier (type/name), initialize a new module plugin.

 Launching an Attack:
   -m MODULE, --module MODULE
                         Provide a valid module to be executed.
+  -c COMBO_LIST, --combo_list COMBO_LIST
+                        Path or valid URL to combination list (--username and --wordlist will be ignored).
   -u USERNAME, --username USERNAME
-                        Provide a valid username/identifier for module being executed -w WORDLIST, --wordlist WORDLIST
+                        Provide a valid username/identifier for module being executed.
+Can either be a single username, comma-seperated list of users, or a file.
+  -w WORDLIST, --wordlist WORDLIST
-                        Provide a file path or directory to a wordlist -a ADDRESS, --address ADDRESS
+                        Provide a file path, directory of files, or a HTTP URL to a wordlist.
+  -a ADDRESS, --address ADDRESS
                         Provide host address for specified service.
-Required for certain protocols -p PORT, --port PORT  Provide port for host address for specified service.
-If not specified, will be automatically set as default.
+Required for certain protocols.
+  -p PORT, --port PORT  Provide port for host address for specified service, otherwise default will be used.
   -d DELAY, --delay DELAY
-                        Provide the number of seconds the program delays as each password is tried
+                        Provide the number of seconds the program delays as each password is tried.
+  -t TIMEOUT, --timeout TIMEOUT
+                        Number of seconds to stop bruteforce execution on currently executing user.
 ```

 To interact with the modules in your local registry, you can do the following: